 If you are continuing to experience COVID symptoms months after infection and believe that you may have Long COVID, you are not alone.
-While studies estimate 10-30% of people with COVID-19 will go on to experience Long COVID, that number may increase as we learn more about the virus, the new variants, and how the virus is affecting the body.
+While current studies estimate 10-15% of people with COVID-19 will go on to experience Long COVID, that number may increase as we learn more about the virus, the new variants, and how the virus is affecting the body.
 So how exactly could Long COVID impact our lives?

 How Common is Long COVID?